-Residence hall and apartment custodial staff uses “Green Seal Certified” cleaning products wherever possible for all custodial cleaning tasks.
-Most custodial equipment is also green, such as floor scrubbing and window washing equipment that utilizes water electrolysis technology.
-Water electrolysis uses zero chemicals to clean, which means the use of up to 47 common general purpose, hard surface, glass and carpet cleaning chemicals was eliminated.
+Residence hall and apartment custodial contractors uses “Green Seal Certified” cleaning products wherever possible for all custodial cleaning tasks.
+Most custodial equipment is also "Green Seal Certified," such as floor scrubbers and window washing equipment that utilize water electrically activated water (EAW) technology.
+EAW technology has helped eliminate the need for up to 47 common general purpose, hard surface, glass and carpet cleaning chemicals.

 Western View Apartments are LEED certified.
-All possible light bupounds in campus housing are low-energy use bupounds.
+All possible light bulbs in campus housing are low-energy use.
 Occupancy sensors are installed in some common areas, and plans to install more are set.
 Entrance mats to buildings are made out of 100 percent post-consumer polyester fiber from drinking bottles and 15 percent post-consumer recycled rubber reclaimed from tires.